jinjagit/blogger/README.md

 ### L6 Create new index action; list of top 3 most viewed articles:

 I decided to pass an argument; 'top_3', as either 'true' or 'false', from the button links on my sidebar; to the regular index (where all articles are shown, listed by date order), and the new 'Top 3' index (where the top 3 articles, by view count, are listed).
-In my case, this meant adding the following code to my [-sidebar.html.erb](https://github.com/jinjagit/blogger/blob/master/app/views/layouts/_sidebar.html.erb) (with some styling removed):
+In my case, this meant adding / amending the following code in my [-sidebar.html.erb](https://github.com/jinjagit/blogger/blob/master/app/views/layouts/_sidebar.html.erb) (with some styling removed):

 <code>\<div class="btn"\></code><br />
 &nbsp;&nbsp;<code><%= button_to "All Articles", articles_path(top_3: false), method: :get %></code><br />